snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 ### Better fake values with Copycat

-Copycat is our open-source library for generating fake-data that includes templates for names, addresses, phone numbers and [many other common transformations!](https://github.com/snaplet/copycat/#api-reference).
+Copycat is our open-source library for generating fake-data that includes templates for names, addresses, phone numbers and [many other common transformations!](https://github.com/snaplet/copycat/#api-reference)

-It produces _static values,_ so for any given input it'll produce the exact same output!
-Having static values is super helpful when coding or testing, as an example:
+It produces _deterministic values,_ so for any given input it'll always produce the exact same output!
+For example:
 ```js

 copycat.email('a-real-email@domain.com') // => beth.cranshaw@example.org